 Treble: Allows you to raise or lower the audio system's treble output.

-Fade: Allows you to adjust sound between the front and rear speakers.
+Fade: Allows you to adjust the amount of sound emitted from the front and rear speakers.

 Balance: Allows you to adjust the sound distribution between the right and left speakers.